Ričardas Bartkevičius: Biography

-About paintings
+Reception

-According to the famous Polish art critic Krzysztof Stanislawski, R. Bartkevičius with the aid of the colors and forms, which often just run over the frames, is telling different stories, he is not afraid to use the traditional motives, he creates landscapes, often depicts flowers in pots, animals, also he paints portraits.
+According to the famous Polish art critic Krzysztof Stanislawski: "R. Bartkevičius with the aid of the colors and forms, which often just run over the frames, is telling different stories, he is not afraid to use the traditional motives, he creates landscapes, often depicts flowers in pots, animals, also he paints portraits.
 The painter is managing the bright, pure colors, the spontaneous expressive stroke of the brush.
-He is not only an expressionist in the soul (colors), but also physically by the whole body and the painting style.
-As remarked the leading Lithuanian art critic Alfonsas Andriuškevičius, R. Bartkevičius is painting not only by the hand, but one hundred percent by the movement.
-His works are pulsing of vital and dynamic sense of life.
+He is not only an expressionist in the soul (colors), but also physically by the whole body and the painting style."

+As remarked the leading Lithuanian art critic Alfonsas Andriuškevičius: "R. Bartkevičius is painting not only by the hand, but one hundred percent by the movement.
+His works are pulsing of vital and dynamic sense of life."

-Joan Vastokas, an art historian, writes that Bartkevičius on the other hand although verging on the abstract are in fact figurative and expressionist in style, closely akin to and likely influenced by DeKooning or recent trends in postmodern German painting.
+Joan Vastokas, an art historian, writes that Bartkevičius "…on the other hand although verging on the abstract are in fact figurative and expressionist in style, closely akin to and likely influenced by DeKooning or recent trends in postmodern German painting.
 An abstract expressionist, his works feature a lot of action, broad gestures and brushstrokes and color.
 He juxtaposes tradition and modernity.
 His paintings often appear too abstract, but on closer observation, figures subtly emerge.
 His works are full of drama and have a strong affinity with those of Francis Bacon and Willem de Kooning.
 The most interesting aspect of Bartkevičius’ work is his mixture of religious and erotic themes.
-More playful, and therefore closer to Western versions of Postmodernism.
+More playful, and therefore closer to Western versions of Postmodernism."